zdharma-continuum/zdharma-continuum.github.io/_posts/2017-12-09-Zsh-Native-Scripting-Handbook.markdown

 When writing Zsh plugins I learned (i.a. thanks to #zsh channel) how to avoid forks to external tools, for speed and lack of dependencies.
-I've put this experience into Asciidoc document.
-It captures essential differences between Bash and Zsh and provides quick introduction to Zshell main features, like extended-glob or in-substitution code execution.
+I've put this experience into Asciidoc document.<!-- more --> It captures essential differences between Bash and Zsh and provides quick introduction to Zshell main features, like extended-glob or in-substitution code execution.
 There are two versions of the document (rendered differently):